noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 seems to be completely dumbfounded too, putting her fingers to her temples and her cheek seemed to be twitching.

 [And so, Kai-chan!
-For now, how about we start with a “kiss”!!?!]
+For now, how about we start with a “kiss!”]

 [...No, even if you say it like you’re just going to have beer for now in some izakaya...
 I refuse.[^izakaya]]